odpi/egeria-docs/site/docs/services/platform-services/overview.md

 The *active servers* are those servers running on the platform.
 The `getActiveServers` returns a list of names of the servers running when the request was made.

-??? example "Example: Retrieving the list of known servers"
+??? example "Example: Retrieving the list of active servers"
     ```java linenums="1"
     List<String> serverList = platformServicesClient.getActiveServers(clientUserId);